Contact Us for a Free Consultation (213) 542-0979

 • how much money was involved?

-• what your criminal record looks like?
+• what does your criminal record look like?

 • what sort of sophistication is involved with the real estate fraud allegations?